 - Spoon the mashed sweet potatoes into an 8 inch baking dish and spread them in an even layer.

-- In a mixing bowl, add the pecans, oat flour (or any other gluten-free flour you prefer), garlic, salt, pepper, sage, chives and olive oil.
+- In a mixing bowl, add the pecans, gluten-free oat flour, garlic, salt, pepper, sage, chives, and olive oil.

-- Mix well and then spread that mixture over the mashed sweet potatoes in an even layer.
+- Spread that mixture over the mashed sweet potatoes in an even layer.

 - Bake at 375 degrees Fahrenheit for 50 minutes.

-- For a nut-free version of this gluten-free sweet potato casserole, substitute pumpkin seeds or sunflower seeds instead of pecans.
+- For a nut-free version of this casserole, substitute pumpkin seeds or sunflower seeds instead of pecans.